Computer Science Department, Bucknell University

 Science, third edition (1993) and fourth edition (2000) by editors

 Anthony Ralston and Edwin D. Reilly, Van Nostrand Reinhold, publisher.
 Both

 editions are in the Reference Section of Library under QA76.15.

 replace the third edition.
 Many times information needed was in the

 third edition and not in the fourth.
 Other useful encylopedias

 of computer science are on the same and nearby shelves.

 - The ACM Guide to Computing Literature supplies a good

 coverage of the computing literature.
-Unfortunately, it takes several
+The printed versions are found